maren7/NBXplorer/docs/API.md

 ## <a name="websocket"></a>Notifications via websocket

-NBXplorer implements real-time notification via websocket supports for new block or transaction.
+NRXplorer implements real-time notification via websocket supports for new block or transaction.

 HTTP GET v1/cryptos/{cryptoCode}/connect